Author: Jeff Bacon

 Common Patterns in OKC Visitation Disputes

 The Slow Erosion — Weekends shorten.
 Pickups get harder to coordinate.
 School-night visits disappear.
-Each individual change looks minor, but the cumulative effect is a father who sees his kids half as much as the order requires.
+Each change looks minor.
+But the cumulative effect is a father who sees his kids half as much as the order requires.

 The “He’s Busy” Excuse — Kids are suddenly always sick, always at a friend’s house, always tired.
 The mother controls the explanation.
 Documenting denials and filing for enforcement changes that dynamic.